• Skip to primary navigation

 How to Prepare a Delicious Poached Salmon with Dill Sauce

-Poaching is a gentle moist heat technique of cooking and is perfect for a fish dish like this one but can be used for meat and chicken.
-And I'm guessing most of you have probably had poached eggs sometime in your life or what about poached pears?
+Poaching is a gentle, moist heat cooking technique that is perfect for a fish dish like this but can be used for meat and chicken.
+And most of you have probably had poached eggs sometime in your life, or what about poached pears?

-Check out my cooking technique page on How to Poach to learn more about poaching, when to use this technique and steps for achieving great results.
+Check out my cooking technique page on How to Poach to learn more about poaching, when to use this technique and steps for achieving outstanding results.

-I strongly urge you to buy an instant read thermometer if you don't already own one.
-It takes all the guess work out of determining doneness.
+I strongly urge you to buy an instant-read thermometer if you still need to own one.
+It takes all the guesswork out of determining doneness.

 Fish Stock

-This recipe calls for 2 quarts of fish stock and I recommend you make your own with some help on my fish stock recipe post or find a good commercial alternative.
+This recipe calls for 2 quarts of fish stock and I think you could make your own with some help on my fish stock recipe post or find a good commercial alternative.

 Poached Salmon with Dill Sauce Recipe